Pythoniasm/slxpy-fork/README.md

 - v1.6.1.post4
   - Use version strings instead of numbers that otherwise would be truncated with trailing zeros or result in parsing error.

+- (ongoing) v1.6.1.post5
+  - Improve test extension scripts to also work with pytest